MatheusFBasso/DockerAirflowSparkDeltaTables/README.md

 - requirements: will install the [requirements.txt](requirements.txt)
 - Java for Spark: will install openjdk-17

-## Non ARM based processors:
+## Non ARM-based processors:
-  Please change de Dockerfile for the base processor that you are using, arm64 is used on ARM based processors.
+  Please change the Dockerfile for the base processor that you are using, arm64 is used on ARM-based processors.
   ```
   # Set JAVA_HOME
   ENV JAVA_HOME /usr/lib/jvm/java-17-openjdk-arm64/